-Once the operation has completed, the Task Monitor shall return a status code of OK (200) and include the headers and response body of the initial operation, as if it had completed synchronously.
+Once the operation has completed, the Task Monitor shall return a the appropriate status code (OK (200) for most operations, Created (201) for POST to create a resource) and include the headers and response body of the initial operation, as if it had completed synchronously.
 If the initial operation resulted in an error, the body of the response shall contain an Error Response.